salsa-rs/salsa-rfcs/RFC0001-Query-Group-Traits.md

 ### Controlling query modes

+Input queries, as described in the trait, are specified via the `#[salsa::input]` attribute.

 Derived queries can be customized by the following attributes, attached to the getter method (e.g., `fn my_query(..)`):

 - `#[salsa::invoke(foo::bar)]` specifies the path to the function to invoke when the query is called (default is `my_query`).
 - `#[salsa::volatile]` specifies a "volatile" query, which is assumed to read untracked input and hence must be re-executed on every revision.
+- `#[salsa::dependencies]` specifies a "dependencies-only" query, which is assumed to read untracked input and hence must be re-executed on every revision.

 ## Creating the database